Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 Having the flexibility that comes with being able to mount this grill over the side of my boat is another of its virtues.
 This means that I free up deck space while also ensuring that I keep my boat clean.
 This grill doesn’t drip excessively, but since I mount it over the side of my boat, any excess grease runs off directly into the water.

-I haven’t had trouble with dripping grease but, to be fair, I tend to use this grill most when it is mounted to a railing.
+I haven’t had trouble with dripping grease, but, to be fair, I tend to use this grill most when it is mounted to a railing.
 I’ve found that the grease tray works sufficiently, but if you don’t plan on mounting this over the side of your boat, this grill may not be ideal for you.

 The Magma A10-803 is made from 100 percent 18-8 mirror polished stainless steel, giving you a sturdy setup that includes 162 square inches of cooking surface and 11,200 BTUs of heat.

 Additional perks include fold-away legs and an oversized (yet balanced) lid that locks.
-The inner safety shell routes grease into a tray, which is easy to remove and clean.
+The inner safety shell routes grease into a tray, easy to remove and clean.
 This grill is also built with a convenient snap-out radiate plate, which helps with heat distribution and minimizes cleanup.
 Another bonus is the swiveling valve, which makes storing and swapping out propane bottles quick and easy.

 The likelihood of flare-ups is significantly reduced because of the lined safety shell.
 I also like the locking lid, which eases transportation and ensures that the lid never slams shut.